 Education Programs (Grades K-12):

-Karlene A. French, Science from Scientists
+Jill Paule, BA, Science from Scientists

 Innovators of the Future: Community-based Science Program

 Continuation of successful programs providing support for science education programming in outstate elementary schools.
 Communities work with education professionals to select and design curriculum that will encourage students' interest in science, math, and health care careers.
 Grants provide services to schools of the Bois Forte Band of Chippewa (Nett Lake) and the Grand Portage Band of Lake Superior Chippewa (Grand Portage).
 This year the program will expand by offering a Nett Lake/North Woods School Summer Program and Transition Camp.

 Education Programs (Post-Secondary):